deepsphere/deepsphere-cosmo-tf1/README.md

-# Spherical convolutional neural network
+# DeepSphere: A Spherical convolutional neural network

 The code in this repository implements an efficient generalization of the popular Convolutional Neural Networks (CNNs) to a sphere.